Woocommerce

 5. Go back to the design overview and click Edit Design for your Clerk.js 1 Design.
 We recommend doing this in a new tab so you can easily copy the code.

-6. Now you need to copy over the old Clerk.js 1 Design to your new Clerk.js 2 Design.
+6. Copy over the old Clerk.js 1 Design to your new Clerk.js 2 Design.

 • You will notice that there is no Container Code in your new one.